HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medication-adherence-intro.md

 **Profile Specific Implementation Guidance:**

-* The `informationSource` subextension lists several profile references. {%- include no-ms-refs.md element="informationSource" %}
 <div class="bg-success" markdown="1">
+This Complex Extension is made up of three sub-extensions:

-* The [Medication Adherence ValueSet] comprises a "starter" set of medication compliance SNOMED CT and NullValue codes.
+1. A required Medication Adherence Code which is bound to the [Medication Adherence ValueSet] -  a "starter" set of medication compliance SNOMED CT and NullValue codes.
 Its binding is [extensible], and other concepts from SNOMED CT or another code system, including local codes, can be used.
 The table below illustrates basic scenarios of how an implementer can use them:

     Example Scenario|Medication Adherence Code (SCT ID)\|Preferred Term
     ---|---